 An interface that defines methods to be implemented by specific files and directories.
 The interface also defines an accept() method which is used for the Visitor design pattern implementation.
 Dart language does not support the interface as a class type, so we define an interface by creating an abstract class and providing a method header (name, return type, parameters) without the default implementation.

 A concrete implementation of the IFile interface.
-In File class, getSize() method simply returns the file size, render() — returns the file’s UI widget which is used in the example screen.
+In the File class, the getSize() method simply returns the file size, and render() — returns the file’s UI widget which is used in the example screen.

 Concrete file classes

 All of the specific file type classes implement the accept() method that delegates request to the specific visitor’s method.